sohaveaniceday/wdi-group-project/README.md

 [Portfolio Link](https://munch-ga.herokuapp.com/)

 Munch was the first MERN stack app I had built.
-It incorporated everything I had learned in the previous 8 weeks, including React, JavaScript and MongoDB.
+It incorporated everything we had learned in the previous 8 weeks, including React, JavaScript and MongoDB.

+---

 ## Brief